paulbeka/finance_modelling/frontend/README.md

 ### TODO

  - Add the dividend rate to the slow binomial calculator
+ - consider a black-scholes mini heatmap with PnL
  - LSMC for the Monte-Carlo pricing model for American options (early puts or negative r for calls)

+ - Finish the Markowitz Portfolio Optimization page
+ - Create a stock protfolio MC simulator